RedHatRanger/Git101/labs/02_git_branches.md

 Branches let you do your own thing without messing up other things.
 When you’re ready, you **merge** it back in.
 If there’s a fight (a conflict), you fix it by deciding how the combined code should look.

 That’s it!
 You’re branching like a pro, even in 5th grade.

-## Summary
-Branching lets you develop features or fixes independently without disrupting the main codebase.
-Merge back when ready, and handle conflicts as needed.